What are the different types of knee injections for bone on bone knees

 In this video, Ross Hauser, MD explains how one injection of PRP will likely not work

 A transcript summary is below the video

 We will often get emails from people who had previous PRP therapy without the desired healing effects.
 We explain to these people that their treatment probably did not work because the single PRP injection did not resolve knee instability.
-The PRP may have tried to create a patch in the meniscus or cartilage to help with a bone-on-bone situation but the instability and the wear and tear grinding down the meniscus and cartilage remains.
+The PRP may have tried to create a patch in the meniscus or cartilage to help with a bone-on-bone situation but the instability and the wear and tear grinding down the meniscus and cartilage remain.